 What can you make in a simple DIY earth outdoor pizza oven?
 Does it really work?

-These 3 pictures are from our friend Bill, who bought the earth pizza oven made by the class last year.
-He loves it so much and decided to join our class this year so he can build another one!
+These 3 pictures are from our friend Bill, who bought the DIY pizza oven made by the class last year.
+He loves it so much and decided to join our class this year so he can build another one for his patio!

 Bill has been using his DIY wood fired pizza oven almost once a week for a year now.
 I asked him to share what are his favorite things to make, here’s what Bill said-